microsoft/ivy/doc/install.md

 Don't get a later version because there are incompatible changes in Z3's API after this version.
-Now, if you don't mind doing a system-wide instalaltion of Z3, do this:
+Now, if you don't mind doing a system-wide installation of Z3, do this:

     cd ~
     tar xzf Downloads/z3-4.6.0.tar.gz